flokk.

 Holistika Tulum Family Yoga

 Holistika is a sprawling wellness and event campus in the hotel zone that offers morning family yoga sessions in an open-air jungle setting.
-The instructors are experienced with mixed-age groups, the
+The instructors are experienced with mixed-age groups, the pace is gentle, and it is a memorable and grounding way to spend a final morning.
+Check their schedule in advance and book directly.

 wellness